macchioni/zan/src/blog/posts/second.md

 ---
 layout: layouts/post.njk
 title: Hustle to Flow
-subtitle: A meditation on entering flow state.
+description: A meditation on entering flow state.
-description: I know what’s immediately ahead of me today, and I steel myself mentally.
-date: 2025-04-23
+date: 2025-04-25
+tags:
+  - posts
+  - esexample
+  - 11ty
 ---

 A snack beckons.
 I stand up and head a few feet away to the kitchen area.
 A hojicha latte is on my mind, and also a bite.
 My brain is at operational capacity, and I am in a flow state.
 The metabolic need feels high, and I need to keep my energy up.
 I make the latte, iced with almond milk.
 I devour an oat bar.